The race to make a specialized plane that sees farther while staying safer

 Click the icons to learn more

-“Other aircraft that have the LSMA's capabilities would leave the Army with multi-billion-dollar bills to rebuild infrastructure to accommodate their wingspan," says Timothy Harper, Program Director for Airborne Intelligence, Surveillance and Reconnaissance (ISR) at Leidos.
-Harper is a former Army aviator who oversaw ISR at the Army's Intelligence & Security Command (INSCOM) during his 27 years of service.
-He adds that unlike most jet aircraft in this class, the LSMA is able operate efficiently at altitudes that support many different types of missions.
+“Other aircraft that have the LSMA's capabilities would leave the Army with multi-billion-dollar bills to rebuild infrastructure to accommodate their wingspan," says Michael Chagnon, Deputy Defense Group President for Leidos.
+He adds that unlike most jet aircraft in this class, the LSMA is able to operate efficiently at altitudes that support many different types of missions.

 Invested in the outcome